 Class of 2016

-Ms. Wubneh received her Bachelor’s degree in Economics and Political Science from the University of North Carolina at Chapel Hill and grew up in Greenville, North Carolina.
+Ms. Wubneh graduated with a Master of Public Policy from the University of Maryland’s School of Public Policy and a Bachelor’s degree in Economics and Political Science from the University of North Carolina at Chapel Hill.